dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 By treating the product development process not as an experiment, with a clear hypothesis and feedback mechanism to evaluate the hypothesis, we can increase the risk of introducing unnecessary features and therefore, create overly complex systems.

  If we do not test (gathering feedback from users) our features, they are always accidentally complex.
-Because you don´t know if you need it.
-Don´t rely on assumptions and guesses.
+Because you don't know if you need it.
+Don't rely on assumptions and guesses.
 Gather data to evaluate the value.
 Falsify your hypothesis.
 You might not be able to find causation but at least the data in combination with user feedback will give you signals, hints, and stuff to further investigate on.

 **Simply, do lean experimentation**:

 "Lean Experiments are based on the Lean Startup approach to creating new products and services under conditions of extreme uncertainty.
 Lean Experiments are designed to quickly and cheaply gather evidence to validate or invalidate risky assumptions about your product."

-Nice, we don´t need to reinvent the wheel.
+Nice, we don't need to reinvent the wheel.
 Some people already came across this problem and created a small, lightweight process how to make lean experiments:

 1. Hypothesis: Clearly state the hypothesis you want to test.
 For example: "If we add a feature that allows users to easily save their progress, then more users will complete the sign-up process."